What is a favosites?

 (Charlevoix Stones) Favosites Honeycomb Coral Fossil

 A favosites is a type of extinct coral.
-Favosites coral fossils most identifying feature is the honeycomb-like openings (coralites) revealing where the animal (polyps) lived.
+Favosites coral fossils most identifying feature is the honeycomb-like openings (corallites) revealing where the animal (polyps) lived.
 The polyp tentacles could tuck inside for safety, typically at night, or stretch out from their calcium-carbonate substrates in order to filter tiny food particles floating by in ocean currents.

 Favosite Coral Preserved in Gray Shale

 The large fossil sample shown first is preserved in sedimentary claystone.
-It was found in a field in the city limits of Saugatuck, Michigan, part of the Ellsworth-Antrim Geological Formation (Mississippian-Devonian), Allegan County, Southwestern Michigan, USA.
-This particular type of honeycomb coral fossil is more commonly found in Charlevoix, Michigan, situated in the Traverse Group Geological Formations in the far northeastern region of the state.
+It was found in a field in the city limits of Saugatuck, Michigan, part of the Ellsworth-Antrim Geological Formation (Mississippian-Devonian), in Allegan County, Southwestern Michigan, USA.
+This particular type of honeycomb coral fossil is more commonly found in Charlevoix, Michigan, situated in the Traverse Group Geological Formations in the far northwestern region of the state.
 Consequently, they’re often called, Charlevoix Stones.

 The tabulae (horizontal internal layers) place the favosites corals in the order of tabulata with internal chambers that built outward and upwards as the organism grew.